Machine Learning Unveils the Power Law of Finite-Volume Energy Shifts

-{\it Summary and outlook} ~~Finite-volume extrapolation is an important step for extracting physical observables from lattice calculations.
-However, it is a significant challenge for the system with long-range interactions, especially when the range of the force is comparable with the lattice box size.
+{\it5.
+Summary and Outlook.} ~~Finite-volume extrapolation is an important step for extracting physical observables from lattice calculations.
+However, it is a significant challenge for systems with long-range interactions, especially when the range of the force is comparable to the lattice box size.
 Several theoretical works have been put forward to extract the finite-volume extrapolation formula based on the modified L\"uscher formula numerically.
 To obtain an exact extrapolation formula, we employ symbolic regression for both short-range and long-range interactions.
 The samples are generated by the HLEFT and are fed to symbolic regression.
-As a benchmark, the finite-volume extrapolation formula for short-range interaction has been successfully regressed, i.e. the exponential form $\exp{(-\kappa L)}$ with the $L^{-1}$ factor in front of it, which is in a good agreement with the theoretical result.
+As a benchmark, the finite-volume extrapolation formula for short-range interaction has been successfully regressed, i.e., the exponential form $\exp{(-\kappa L)}$ with the $L^{-1}$ factor in front of it, which is in good agreement with the theoretical result.
 Furthermore, we turn to the case of long-range interactions.
-The regressed results still keep the exponential form, but with the power of $L$ dependent on the range of the force, i.e. the power of $L$ decreases with the decreasing range of the force.
+The regressed results still keep the exponential form, but with the power of $L$ dependent on the range of the force, i.e., the power of $L$ decreases with the decreasing range of the force.
 When the range of the force becomes sufficiently small, the power converges to $-1$, recovering the short-range formula as expected.
 This agreement further validates the correctness of our extrapolation formula for long-range forces.
 Our work represents a significant advancement in leveraging machine learning to probe uncharted territories within particle physics.

-{\it Acknowledgments:}~~ We thank Serdar Elhatisari, Feng-Kun Guo, Ulf-G. Mei{\ss}ner, Andreas Nogga, Akaki G. Rusetsky for their useful discussions on the finite volume dependence from the theoretical side.
-This work is supported in partly by the NSFC under Grants Nos.~12375072,~12375073,~12275259, and~12135011.
-The work of Q.W. is also supported by Guangdong Provincial funding under Grant No.~2019QN01X172.
+{\it Acknowledgments.}~~ We thank Serdar Elhatisari, Feng-Kun Guo, Ulf-G. Mei{\ss}ner, Andreas Nogga, and Akaki G. Rusetsky for their useful discussions on the finite volume dependence from the theoretical side.
+This work was supported in part by the National Natural Science Foundation of China (Grant Nos.~12375072,~12375073,~12275259, and~12135011).
+The work of Q.W. was also supported by Guangdong Provincial Funding (Grant No.~2019QN01X172).
 B.N.
-Lu is also supported by NSAF No.U2330401.
+Lu is also supported by the National Security Academic Fund (Grant No.U2330401).

 \onecolumngrid